robm26/efficiencydemos/README.md

  * A bash command-line environment such as Mac Terminal or Windows 10 bash shell
  * The [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html)

- *If you do not have an AWS account, you can run [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) on your laptop instead.*
+ *If you do not have an AWS account, you can run [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) on port 8000 of your laptop instead.
+Within each script, locate and remove the pound comment in the line with: # ENDPOINTURL=http://localhost:8000*

 ## Consumed Capacity